 All temporary access tracks will be reinstated and planted over with grasses.

 Respecting local heritage and the environment

-We are working closely with Moonee Valley City Council, Parks Victoria, Wurundjeri Land Council and local community groups to manage the works and to ensure the significant cultural heritage and ecological values of the local area are protected.
+Throughout the project, we worked closely with Moonee Valley City Council, Parks Victoria, Wurundjeri Land Council and community groups to manage the upgrade works, and to ensure the significant cultural heritage and ecological values of the local area were protected.

-Project-specific environmental management plans will be in place throughout the works to protect native plants and animals.
-A cultural heritage management plan for the project has also been approved by the Wurundjeri Land Council.
+Project-specific environmental management plans were in place to protect native plants and animals throughout all of our work activities.
+A cultural heritage management plan was also in place during the entire project.

 Other areas affected by our works will be restored to their original level of amenity or similar condition.
 Reinstatement will be inspected by Moonee Valley City Council to ensure community safety and well-being.